argoproj-labs/argocd-operator/docs/reference/argocd.md

 Image | `argoproj/argocd` | The container image for ArgoCD Repo Server.
 This overrides the `ARGOCD_REPOSERVER_IMAGE` environment variable.
 Version | v2.0.0 (SHA) | The tag to use with the ArgoCD Repo Server.
 LogLevel | info | The log level to be used by the ArgoCD Repo Server.
 Valid options are debug, info, error, and warn.
+LogFormat | text | The log format to be used by the ArgoCD Repo Server.
+Valid options are text or json.

 ### Repo Example